Laragear/Turnstile/README.md

 ### Validating with Request

-The easiest and less intrusive way to check the Turnstile challenge is to use the `Laragear\Turnstile\Http\Requests\TurnstileRequest` instance in your controller.
-This is great if you only have a few controllers where you want to check for a successful Turnstile Challenge.
+The easiest and least intrusive way to check the Turnstile Challenge is to use the `Laragear\Turnstile\Http\Requests\TurnstileRequest` instance in your controller.
+This is great if you only have a few controllers where you want to stop bots.

 ```php
 use App\Models\Comment;